Remote Working: Employee or Independent Contractor?

 Consider this example; you are based in Portugal and are offered a remote position.
 They offer an annual salary of £40,000.
 The company is registered in the United Kingdom, where the majority of the team is based.
 And although they have customers all over the world, all of their operations (regulatory, taxes, etc) are based in the UK.
 When the company draws up your ¨contract¨, it states that you will be hired as a ̈contractor ̈ to work an agreed 40 hours per week.
 And that all local taxes and social security contributions are your responsibility.

 In this example, the company is not obligated to adhere to local employment laws.
-This means you are not legally entitled to employee benefits like paid holidays, sick pay, paternity pay, etc. Whether they provide these benefits under this type of contract is entirely at the discretion of the company.
+This means you are not legally entitled to employee benefits like paid holidays, sick pay, maternity pay, etc. Whether they provide these benefits under this type of contract is entirely at the discretion of the company.

 Not only will you be self-employed and forfeit the security that comes with being an employee.
 But your agreed salary with your new employer may quickly start to dwindle when the costs of being self-employed, which hadn’t been factored in during the negotiations, start to add up.
 Not to mention all of the unpaid holidays that you will need to plan and save for.
 Buffer did a good job of outlining some of these expenses in a blog post.